carved4/carved/README.md

 **beacon api implementation:**

-the bof loader uses `syscall.NewCallback` from Go's standard library to create Windows-callable function pointers for beacon apis. this was necessary because calling BOF code requires proper ABI translation between Go's calling convention and the Windows x64 ABI. rather than reimplementing the complex Go ABI -> OS ABI translation that `syscall.NewCallback` handles internally, we leverage it to create proper callback trampolines.
+the bof loader uses `syscall.NewCallback` from Go's standard library to create Windows-callable function pointers for beacon apis. this was necessary because calling BOF code requires proper ABI translation between Go's calling convention and the Windows x64 ABI. rather than reimplementing the complex Go ABI -> OS ABI translation that `syscall.NewCallback` handles internally, we leverage it to create proper callback trampolines. all CS compatible BOFs should work, open an issue if you find something I missed!

-supported beacon apis:
-- `BeaconOutput` - write output to buffer
-- `BeaconPrintf` - formatted output (supports %s, %d, %u, %x, %X, %p)
-- `BeaconDataParse` - initialize argument parser
-- `BeaconDataInt` - extract 32-bit integer
-- `BeaconDataShort` - extract 16-bit integer
-- `BeaconDataLength` - get remaining data length
-- `BeaconDataExtract` - extract length-prefixed binary data
-- `BeaconAddValue` / `BeaconGetValue` / `BeaconRemoveValue` - key-value store
-- `toWideChar` - convert ANSI to wide string

-argument packing format:
-- `b<hex>` - binary data
-- `i<int>` - 32-bit integer
-- `s<int>` - 16-bit short
-- `z<string>` - null-terminated string
-- `Z<string>` - null-terminated wide string

 ### stagers